AguaClara/Textbook/AIDE/Specifications.rst

 Backwash Siphon
 ---------------

-The siphon should be designed so the airlock can hold the water in the filter box until the filter reaches the design maximum head loss.
-The siphon should initiate backwash by lowering the water in the filter at an average velocity that is equal to or exceeds the backwash velocity.
+The siphon should be designed so the airlock can hold the water in the filter box at least until the filter reaches the design maximum head loss.
+Backwash is initiated when the operator briefly opens a small diameter air release valve to remove the trapped air from the siphon pipe.
+The siphon diameter must be sufficient to lower the water in the filter at an average velocity that is equal to or exceeds the backwash velocity.

 Backwash Flow Control Weirs
 ---------------------------

 A. The backwash gate (see :numref:`figure_spec_OStaRShydraulicControls`) ensures there is adequate flow to backwash one filter as long as there is at least that much flow entering the plant.
+This is important because many water treatment plants operate under reduced flow during the dry season.

 #.
-Removing the backwash gate in front of the desired backwash filter will create the desired backwash flow rate for the filter, while evenly distributing the remaining flow rate to the other filters
+Removing the backwash gate in front of the desired backwash filter will create the desired backwash flow rate for the filter, while evenly distributing the remaining flow rate to the other filters.
+By removing the backwash gate the flow control for that filter is shifted from the wide weir to the slot weir.

 #.
-The slot weir ensures that the backwash flow doesn't cause sand loss by expanding the sand bed excessively.
+The slot weir sets the backwash flow rate and ensures that the backwash flow doesn't cause sand loss by expanding the sand bed excessively.
 The slot weir can be partially filled at plant commissioning to reduce the maximum backwash flow if needed.

 .. _figure_spec_OStaRShydraulicControls: